lichengliu03/cocoa-agent/contrib/CONTRIBUTING.md

 Chat transcript: [link to chat]
 ```

-> ⚠️ **Required:** Please test with at least one agent (recommended: Gemini 3 Pro, ChatGPT Agent, Claude 4.5) and include the chat transcript link.
+> 🎯 **Goal:** At least one agent should fail!
+Test with one agent (recommended: Gemini 3 Pro, ChatGPT Agent, or Claude 4.5) that fails and include the chat transcript link.

 **⚠️ Evaluation Criteria Rule:**